Forward Madison FC

 Forward Madison FC is an American professional soccer team based in Madison, Wisconsin.
 The team was founded in 2018, and played its inaugural season in 2019.
 The team competes in USL League One, the third division of the United States soccer league system, and plays their home matches at Breese Stevens Field.
+It is the sister club of Rally Madison FC, who compete in the women's amateur USL W League.

 History

 In January 2018, it was announced that Big Top Events, which owns the Madison Mallards and has operated Breese Stevens Field since 2015, were planning to bring a soccer franchise to Madison which would begin in early 2019.
 As part of the plan, Big Top Events looked to have $2 million invested into renovating the stadium, pending a contract renegotiation with the City of Madison.
 Big Top Events wished to have a longer-term lease, along with an increase in the number of concerts at the stadium, more employees at the venue, and $1.6 million from the city for facility upgrades.

 On May 15, 2018, the Madison City Council approved a new ten-year contract with Big Top Events.
 As part of the agreement, the city agreed to pay $1.3 million toward facility improvements.
 This included an expansion of the stadium for a seating capacity of 5,000.
 Following this, Madison was officially announced as the fourth founding member of USL League One on May 17, 2018.
 The professional league, which is the third division in the US soccer league system, began in March 2019.
 Madison became the first team based in the Midwestern United States to join the league, and is the only current outdoor professional soccer team in Wisconsin.
 Following the announcement, Peter Wilt was appointed as managing director of the team.
 Wilt is well known for founding new clubs; Madison was the sixth team Wilt helped launch, having previously been involved in the formation of teams such as Chicago Fire and Indy Eleven.